microsoft/api-guidelines/azure/Guidelines.md

 ### Policy

 Azure does not have a single SLA for how long we will support all services.
-However, we have published expectations such as [here][6].
+However, we have published expectations such as [the Azure Cloud Lifecycle FAQ][6].
 The most relevant section of the document:

 > Azure Cloud Services will support no fewer than the latest two SDK versions for deploying new Cloud Services.
 Microsoft will provide notification 12 months before retiring a SDK in order to smooth the transition to a supported version.